verbman/ds-loading-spinner/accessibility-criteria.md

 1. Be focusable with a keyboard
 1. Indicate when it has keyboard focus
-1. Inform the user that it is an editable field
+1. Inform the user that it is progress indicator
-1. Inform the user if there is a pre-filled value
-1. Inform the user about the character limit
-1. Inform the user as the number of left characters changes
+1. Inform the user when the progress indicator changes